prettydiff/biddle/readme.md

 * Work on **unpublish** command is blocked pending completion of **publish**.
   - Must delete the application
   - Must remove the application from the **list**
+* (not started) Allow quoted values from command line arguments in the case where an address contains spaces

 ## Windows
 The application [7-Zip](http://7-zip.org/) is required.
 Once this is installed run the **windows** command to add 7-Zip to the Windows path.